Frank C. Hibben: Career

 While a graduate student, Hibben was put in charge of the university's archaeology collections (the core of what became the Maxwell Museum of Anthropology).
 He returned East for one year to attend Harvard University, which awarded him a Ph.D. in anthropology in 1940.
-Hibben then taught at UNM until his retirement, except for a period of service in the U.S. Navy during World War II.
+Hibben then taught at UNM until his retirement, except for a period of service with the U.S. Navy during World War II.

 During much of his career, Hibben was the director of the Maxwell Museum of Anthropology.

 Hibben's first marriage and subsequent investments made him a millionaire.
 In 2000, he donated part of his fortune to build an archaeology research building at UNM.
-(Due to the controversies surrounding his career, the decision to name the new building after him was questioned.)
+(Due to the controversies concerning his career, the decision to name the new building after him was questioned.)
 When Hibben died, the remainder of his fortune was used, as he had directed, to endow scholarships at UNM.

-The primary source of the controversies was Hibben's claim to have found a deposit with pre-Clovis artifacts (including projectile points, which he termed "Sandia points") in Sandia Cave (in the Sandia Mountains near Albuquerque, New Mexico).
-Hibben believed the layers to be about 25,000 years old, much older than the Paleo-Indian cultures previously documented in the U.S. Southwest.
+The main cause of the controversies was Hibben's claim to have found a deposit with pre-Clovis artifacts (including projectile points, which he termed "Sandia points") in Sandia Cave (in the Sandia Mountains near Albuquerque, New Mexico).
+Hibben believed the layers to be about 25,000 years old, much older than the Paleo-Indian cultures documented previously in the U.S. Southwest.
 The layers also included the bones of Pleistocene species such as camels, mastodons, and horses.

-The 25,000 year age for the "Sandia Man" deposits was a best guess based on the strata in the cave, and was later called into question, in part through radiocarbon dating.
-Also, research notes by Wesley Bliss (who had excavated in the cave in 1936) and others indicate that animal burrowing led to a mixing of deposits.
+The 25,000 year age for the "Sandia Man" deposits was a best guess based on the strata in the cave, and was later questioned, partly as a result of radiocarbon dating.
+Also, research notes by Wesley Bliss (who had excavated in the cave in 1936) and others indicate that animal burrowing had resulted in a mixing of deposits.
 The notion of a "Sandia Man" occupation of the U.S. Southwest is no longer accepted by professional archaeologists, but that in itself is not the source of controversy.
-Instead, some researchers believe that artifacts were "salted" (fraudulently placed) in the cave deposits to support the notion of the "Sandia Man" occupation.
-Those who believe that fraud was committed often suspect Hibben of being involved in the fraud.
+Instead, some researchers believe that artifacts were placed fraudulently in the cave deposits to support the notion of occupation by "Sandia Man".
+Those who believe that fraud was committed often suspect Hibben of being involved with the fraud.
 The evidence is inconclusive, however, and Hibben maintained his innocence in the matter until his death.